Short throw projectors aren’t a new product for anyone who’s heavily invested in having the perfect home theater in their household.

-It shines when you’re using it as a home theater projector, but it can also be used for classroom, office, or other spaces.
+It shines when you’re using it as a home theater projector, but it can also be used for classrooms, offices, or other spaces.
 You’ll be easily able to display PDFs, photos, documents, or other materials if the need ever arises.

-If you’re looking or a cinema experience right in your living room, but still want the capabilities of using it for more, this product is right up your alley.
+If you’re looking for a cinema experience right in your living room, but still want the capabilities of using it for more, this product is right up your alley.